-Passionate about CRE tech and social media, I have been injecting storytelling into commercial real estate and financial services marketing for 22+ years.
-I tell all our Akrete clients that digital strategies are important for every business, and that one size never fits all—so while not everyone will be on Twitter, everyone needs to consider where their clients might be online.
-My experience includes working with prominent financial services institutions, economic development organizations, not-for-profits, commercial real estate firms and consultants on all forms of marketing and public relations.
+Passionate about CRE tech and social media, I have been injecting creativity and storytelling into rapid growth businesses for 25 years.
+I tell all our clients that one size never fits all.
+While not everyone will be on Twitter, everyone needs to consider how to engage in digital media channels – owned and third party media.
+My professional experience includes working with prominent financial services institutions, economic development organizations, not-for-profits, commercial real estate firms and consultants on all forms of marketing and public relations.
 My writing has appeared in national media such as the Wall Street Journal, Forbes and The Travel Channel, as well as in many trade journals.
-In addition to being a woman founder of a small business, I serve as an Executive Committee member of the SomerCor Board of Directors, a Certified Development Corporation and authorized SBA 504 lender committed to the success of small businesses.
-A CoreNet Global, CREW and JLL Global Supplier Diversity Council member, I founded Akrete in 2011, and serve as Founder & CEO, and lead strategist.
+In addition to being a woman founder of a small business, I serve as an Executive Committee member of the SomerCor Board of Directors, a Certified Development Corporation and authorized SBA lender.
+A CoreNet Global, CREW and JLL Global Supplier Diversity Council member, I founded Akrete in 2011, and serve as Founder & CEO.

 What are three interesting facts about you?

 I lived in Santa Cruz, Bolivia during my junior year of high school, and was a ‘foreign correspondent’ for my school magazine.
 My two favorite people on the planet are my adult daughters, who are also both writers.
-And my ancestors include a Canadian flapper and two U.S. Presidents.
+My ancestors include a Canadian flapper and two U.S. Presidents.

 What do you do with your spare time?
 Hobbies?

 I’m an entrepreneur, so a lot of my spare time these days is spent becoming a better business owner and leader.
-I love to travel, and organized a family trip to New Zealand this year, where my daughter was working with the Auckland Writers Festival.
+I love to travel, and organized a family trip to New Zealand recently, where my daughter was working with the Auckland Writers Festival.

 What is your favorite part of working in public relations?